- Overview Tutorials on HL7 (and related topics)

 “Life’s most persistent and urgent question is, ‘What are you doing for others?’” ~ Martin Luther King Jr.

-★ Basics of FHIR
+Basics of FHIR (Fast Healthcare Interoperability Resources)

-HL7 Programming Tutorials using HAPI and Java
+HL7 Programming using Java and HAPI - FHIR Programming using Java

-★ FHIR Programming Tutorial using .NET
+HL7 Programming using .NET - FHIR Programming Tutorial using .NET

 I want to make a disclaimer about these articles.
 I do not serve on the HL7 standards committee.
 Therefore, I must caution you to take the information provided here with a grain of salt, and ultimately refer to the standard itself and its latest recommendations before starting any project involving the standard.
 For more information about the standard, you can contact your regional affiliate, or visit its main site here.